The esophagus-specific proteome

 Figure 2.
 An interactive network plot of the esophagus enriched and group enriched genes connected to their respective enriched tissues (grey circles).
 Red nodes represent the number of esophagus enriched genes and orange nodes represent the number of genes that are group enriched.
 The sizes of the red and orange nodes are related to the number of genes displayed within the node.
 Each node is clickable and results in a list of all enriched genes connected to the highlighted edges.
 The network is limited to group enriched genes in combinations of up to 4 tissues, but the resulting lists show the complete set of group enriched genes in the particular tissue.

-The esophagus shares a striking amount of transcripts (n=33) with skin, which is a tissue with highly similar squamous epithelial structure as the esophagus.
-Many of these skin/esophagus specific genes belong to gene-families known to be important for normal squamous epithelial function.
-A Gene ontology analysis on these 33 common genes shared between esophagus and skin reveal that the top shared categories are related to epidermal- and epithelial development, as well as keratinocyte- and epidermal cell differentiation.
+The esophagus shares a striking amount of transcripts (n=34) with skin, which is a tissue with highly similar squamous epithelial structure as the esophagus.
+Many of these skin/esophagus specific genes belong to gene families known to be important for normal squamous epithelial function.
+Gene ontology-based analysis on these 34 common genes shared between esophagus and skin reveal that the top shared categories are related to epidermal and epithelial development, as well as keratinocyte and epidermal cell differentiation.

-The tonsil also has squamous epithelium components (an addition to its lymphocyte containing center) and several transcripts are shared between esophagus and tonsil (n=11).
-Examples of these esophagus/tonsil group-enriched proteins include the cross-linking small proline-rich proteins CornifinA (SPRR1A) and SPRR3, the Ca2+ binding protein S100A2 and the proteinase and peptidase inhibitors CSTA, CSTB, A2ML1 and SPINK7.
+The tonsil also has squamous epithelium components (an addition to its lymphocyte containing center) and several transcripts are shared between esophagus and tonsil (n=9).
+Examples of these esophagus and tonsil group enriched proteins include the calcium-binding protein S100A2 and the proteinase and peptidase inhibitors CSTA and SPINK7.

 The esophagus has the same general gross anatomical and histological organization as the rest of the gastrointestinal tract with an outer muscular layer, a submucosa, followed by a muscularis mucosa layer, followed by a lamina propria that surrounds the inner "tubing" which in the case of the esophagus consists of a stratified squamous mucinous epithelium.
 However, since the esophagus is located outside of the abdominal cavity it has no mesothelial covering.
 Instead, the outermost layer is an adventitia.